 - Foreign partnership - a partnership that is not created or organized in the United States or under the law of the United States or of any state.

-For more information about partnership formation, you may refer to IRS Publication 541.
+For more partnership formation, refer to IRS Publication 541.

 To select your partnership entity type within TaxAct® 1065:

-- Click Basic Information in the Federal Quick Q&A Topics menu to expand, then click Schedule B – Other Partnership Information.
+- Click the Basic Information dropdown, then click Schedule B – Other Partnership Information.